In our technology driven world there’s never been more ways to make money as a teen. Not only that, the earning potential has skyrocketed.

 Painting is a physically demanding activity, so it’s often outsourced for a decent price.
 A painting assistant can earn around $10-$12/hr depending on the location.

 Photos capture moments we want to remember.
 In the day and age of the internet, pictures are taken more than ever before.
-There are numerous business opportunities for photographers both new and experienced.
+There are numerous business opportunities for photographers both new and experienced, you could even become a wildlife photographer.

 Popular types of photography include portrait photography, event photography, wedding photography, product photography, fashion photography, and architectural photography.